 For the past two decades, Fox Sports has showcased the best live sporting action from Australia and all around the globe.
-Fox Sports possess a skill and expertise that has made them one of the most acclaimed sporting networks on the planet.
+The skill and expertise that Fox Sports has accumulated makes them one of the most acclaimed sporting networks on the planet.

-When it comes to sport in Australia, there’s no bigger name than Fox Sports (OK, maybe Shane Warne).
-While Fox Sports was for a long time out of reach of some Aussie sports fans, recent changes have made it far more affordable – and accessible – than ever before.
+When it comes to sport in Australia, there’s no bigger name than Fox Sports (OK, maybe Shane Warne, particularly if you ask him).
+While Fox Sports was, for a long time, out of reach of some Aussie sports fans, recent changes have made it far more affordable – and accessible – than ever before.
 By signing up to Foxtel Now, sports fans can get access to top quality sport on a month-by-month basis.

 Fox Sports Highlights

 Footy fans have plenty to love about Fox Sports already, no doubt about that, but the footy codes are just the tip of the iceberg when it comes to the vast range of sports covered across the Fox Sports channel lineup.

 The home of everything AFL for years, Fox Sports’ dedicated Fox Footy channel is an AFL fan’s dream — with every single game covered live and direct, and no ads between goals to spoil the excitement.
 Fox Footy’s been acclaimed not only for its first-rate match coverage of Australia’s beloved homegrown code, but also for the many original shows that it airs between games.
 Featuring expert analysis, panel discussions, news and views about the game, it’s the perfect companion to your team’s race for the Grand Final Cup.
 Games are replayed during the week, too, so you can catch the ones you missed or watch the great ones all over again at your convenience.

 NRL, Rugby and Cricket